Web Update Wizard - FAQ

 Top

-Q: The Web Update Wizard Service does not appear to be installed / running in the Services applet and I am running Windows NT, 2000, XP or 2003
+Q: The Software Update Wizard Service does not appear to be installed / running in the Services applet and I am running a version of Windows that supports Service applications

 You are likely to be missing one of the common Windows DLL files.
 Check that the following files are available in the Windows/System32 folder: